 Splitting write traffic from read traffic keeps the primary MySQL server focused on transactions that must land in one place, while replica nodes absorb reporting, search, and other read-heavy workloads.
-That reduces contention on the primary and gives applications a stable pair of endpoints instead of hard-coding individual database hosts.
+That reduces contention on the primary and gives applications a stable pair of database endpoints instead of hard-coding individual hosts.

 Steps to set up MySQL read/write load balancing with HAProxy and replication: